 1. Wildlife Boat Trips on the Norfolk Broads

 There are a number of companies offering short boat trips on the Norfolk Broads.
+Go to the casino 25 euro bonus ohne einzahlung, play and win!
 It’s a relaxing way to take in the environment first hand, without getting your feet wet!
 The Electric Eel is a silent running electric powered boat that journeys through an intricate system of dykes in How Hill Nature Reserve, which is still a working marsh where reeds are cut for thatch.
 Spot otters, grass snakes, frogs and birdlife, and take in the scenery.
 For spring and autumn trips bring warm, waterproof clothes.

 2. Somerleyton Hall and Fritton Lake